 SGGP

-Diplomats from South Korea, China and Japan held high-level talks in the South Korean capital Seoul, discussing trilateral cooperation and exploring the possibility of resuming a long-stalled summit between the three countries' leaders.
+Diplomats from South Korea, China, and Japan held a high-level meeting in Seoul, South Korea, to discuss trilateral cooperation and explore the possibility of resuming the long-stalled summit between the leaders of the three countries.

-The trilateral summit between the Northeast Asian neighbors was first held in December 2008; it has been stalled since 2019 due to the dispute that broke out between South Korea and Japan over a South Korean court ruling on Japan's compensation for wartime forced labor and the subsequent outbreak of the Covid-19 pandemic.
+The first trilateral summit among Northeast Asian neighbors was held in December 2008; it has been stalled since 2019 due to a dispute between South Korea and Japan over a South Korean court ruling on Japan's compensation for wartime forced labor and the subsequent COVID-19 pandemic.

-Discussions about the need to restore trilateral high-level diplomacy have emerged after relations between Seoul and Tokyo thawed with President Yoon Suk-yeol taking charge of South Korea last May.
+Discussions about the need to restore trilateral high-level diplomacy emerged after relations between Seoul and Tokyo thawed with President Yoon Suk-yeol's leadership of South Korea last May.

-As the current chair of the trilateral cooperation mechanism, South Korea is working to host a South Korea-China-Japan summit this year.
+As the current chair of the trilateral cooperation mechanism, South Korea is striving to hold a South Korea-China-Japan summit this year.

 Source